Westminster and Gay Christianity’s Side B

 And that seems to be the biggest point of departure between Westminster and Side B. The estate of misery can include sinful external pressure that orients someone’s desires towards a particular vulnerability without them actually desiring it.
 For instance, someone’s good desires for same-sex intimacy could be buffeted by external sin such that their desires for same-sex intimacy are oriented towards the temptation to homosexual desires without actually desiring homosexual sex.
 The estate of misery may orient someone in their weakness to find themselves consistently fighting sinful desires.

-The Westminster Standards understand deviation from God’s design in creation to fall into one other three categories: the estate of sin, the estate of misery, or God’s work of grace in redemption wherein sin and the curse are defeated and creation is restored (e.g. WCF 7.2-3; WLC 30).
+The Westminster Standards understand deviation from God’s design in creation to fall into one of three categories: the estate of sin, the estate of misery, or God’s work of grace in redemption wherein sin and the curse are defeated and creation is restored (e.g. WCF 7.2-3; WLC 30).
 Being gay is not part of God’s design in creation, and so while God may providentially use that orientation for his glory and his people’s good now, it is not the final orientation for any of God’s children.

 The Westminster Standards see a same-sex orientation as bad, either as a sinful infliction in the estate of misery, or proceeding from the corruption of the estate of sin.
 A same-sex orientation is either an orientation to same-sex sin or an orientation to same-sex temptation.
 Since what Side B describes as the positive aspects of being gay are duties binding upon all Christians, a Westminsterian position rejects the positive aspects of being gay as being inextricably linked the temptations to homosexuality.
 Additionally, no Side B proponent claims to be same-sex attracted or gay in addition to being heterosexual, but instead of being straight.
 This is lost on Belgau’s and Rodger’s definitions of what it means to be gay, which only focus on the attraction to people of the same sex, not upon lack of interest in people of the opposite.
 God’s design for opposite-sex orientation is replaced with same-sex orientation, and no amount of chaste same-sex intimacy compensates for the fact that this change in orientation arises from the estate of misery.